 - First, log in to the client area.

-- From the service list choose the “Sucuri WAF” Service.
+- From My Products & Services list, select the “Sucuri WAF” Service.

-- Choosing “Sucuri WAF” will point you to the service Dashboard, you will find the flowing options on t the dashboard:
+- Choosing “Sucuri WAF” will point you to the service Dashboard, where you will find the following options :

 Whitelist IP address This option allows you to whitelist trusted IP addresses that will not be blocked by some of our security rules.
 Any IP address listed here will also have access to the administration panels like “administrator” or “wp-admin” if you have it restricted to only trusted IP addresses on the security settings.
 Blacklist IP address This option allows you to ban an IP address from visiting your website.
 Whitelist URL paths If a specific URL is being blocked by our Website Firewall, you can whitelist it.
 For example, if you need to use TimThumb and our hardening is preventing that, you can allow its path, (e.g.“/wp-content/themes/my_theme/timthumb.php”) Blacklist URL Paths If you have any URL that you want to block access to, you can add it here.
 Only whitelisted IP addresses will be allowed to visit them.
 This can be useful if you want to restrict access to certain pages or content.

-Caching Level By default, our Website Firewall will cache certain pages of your site to improve the speed and the experience for your users.
+Caching Level By default, our Website Firewall will cache certain pages of your site to improve your users' speed and experience.
 You can disable caching here if for some reason you do not want that to happen.
 It is not recommended since it can slow down the user experience.
 Clear Cache This option can be used to clear the whole Website Firewall cache after any website changes have been made.
 This will reflect live as soon as you click the clear cache button, but it might take a couple of minutes depending on the size of the website and the number of cached objects.
 Clear Cache Per File If you want to clear the cache on a specific file or folder, you can do it here.
 This will reflect live as soon as you click the clear cache button.
-Enable Compression Compressing resources will reduce the number of bytes sent over the network and will improve performance for most web sites.
+Enable Compression Compressing resources will reduce the number of bytes sent over the network and improve most websites' performance.
 It is recommended to enable it.
 Non-Cache URLs If you want to have the Website Firewall cache enabled on your site, but disable it for certain directories, you can do it here.
 Just specify what paths should not be cached and we will never do any caching there.